yiisoft/docs/guide/en/runtime/routing.md

 ### Optional parts <span id="optional-parts"></span>

 Optional pattern parts are wrapped with `[` and `]`.
 For example, `/posts[/{id}]` pattern would match both `http://example.com/posts` and `http://example.com/posts/42`.
-Router would fill `id` argument of `CurrentRouteInterface` service in the second case only.
+Router would fill `id` argument of `CurrentRoute` service in the second case only.
 For this case default value could be specified:

 ```php
 use \Yiisoft\Router\Route;